iamVictorSam/my-store/README.md

 This is an E-commerce app built with Medusa Backend and Flutter

 ## Getting Started
-First, clone the repository uisng
+First, clone the repository using

 ```
 git clone https://github.com/iamVictorSam/my-store.git